rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Note that `align-self: end` means that, within the grid row, we want to be placed as late as possible.
 This is important since the row has height 60 pixels, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!
 In general, `align` refers to vertical placement and `justify` refers to horizontal placement.
-Finally, we add a line above the `<article>` element with `border-top: 2px solid gray` to separate our header and navigation bar from the rest of the content.
+Finally, we add a line above the `<article>` element with `border-top: 2px solid gray` to visually separate our header and navigation bar from the rest of the content.

 ### Responsive design
 Now, our layout looks decent on a computer, but now we might have some problems on small screens!